 Batsford Arboretum is about 9 miles from Apple Tree House so makes only a short journey away.
 The Cotswold Falconry Centre is on the same site so you could visit that as well for something completely different.

-Further information about Apple Tree House and details on availability can be found at www.appletreebroadway.co.uk
+Further information about Apple Tree Bed and Breakfast and details on availability can be found at www.appletreebroadway.co.uk